Lighthouses of Nigeria

 Lagos State Lighthouses

 view.
+There's a good chance that this tower has been removed as part of harbor redevelopment.
 Located on the east mole of Lagos harbor.
 Site status unknown.

 - * Necom House